In 2007, Sound Discipline began with an ambitious dream of a group of Positive Discipline facilitators working with schools and families:

 What if every parent or caregiver had access to the support they needed to become the parent they want to be?

 Today, that dream continues to be brought to life through our dedicated team’s work offering tools to help schools and families build respectful relationships.
-In 2016, we served 32 schools across Washington.
-We trained over 5,000 educators in trauma-informed practices and Positive Discipline.
+In 2018-2019, we served 31 schools across Washington.
+We’ve trained over 32,800 educators in trauma-informed practices and Positive Discipline since 2012.
 These educators, in turn, teach 100,000 students; gradually shifting their practices to help young people feel more connected while they learn.
-By 2021, Sound Discipline will be serving 100 schools in Washington State, helping educators open opportunities for the young people who will be our leaders of the future.

 - All people, regardless of age, race, class or culture, are worthy of dignity and respect.